sizovs/awesome-homework-for-java-devs/README.md

 - list all approved loans by a borrower (you can skip AuthN and AuthZ)

 Do not grant a loan if:
-- the application comes from a person with a blacklisted personal id (a list of blacklisted personal ids lives in a config file or DB)
+- the application comes from a person whose personal id is blacklisted (store a list of blacklisted ids in a config file or DB)
-- too many applications come from a given country in the last `N` days
+- too many applications come from a certain country in the last `N` days

-Resolve a country code using some external service and store it in a database, together with a loan application.
+Use some external service to resolve a country code and store it in a database, together with the loan application.

 ### Technical requirements

-Use Java programming language; use any JVM language for tests.
+Use Java programming language; For tests, use any JVM language.
 You have total control over frameworks, tools, and libraries.

 ### What gets evaluated
 - Conformance to business requirements